 for $\populationletter = 0, \dots, \velocitynumber - 1$, $\levelletter = \minlevel, \dots, \maxlevel - 1$ and $\indexletter = 0, \dots, N_{\levelletter}-1$, where \begin{itemize} \item The operator is local, namely the outcome depends on the value on $1+w$ cells at level $\levelletter$ with indices belonging to $R(\levelletter, \indexletter) $ geometrically close to $I_{\levelletter + 1, 2\indexletter + \delta}$ with $\delta = 0, 1$. \item The operator is consistent with the projection operator, namely

 for $\populationletter = 0, \dots, \velocitynumber - 1$, $\levelletter = \minlevel, \dots, \maxlevel - 1$ and $\indexletter = 0, \dots, N_{\levelletter} - 1$. \end{itemize} \end{definition}

-\begin{remark}[Consequences of the definition] By the previous definition the father belongs to the prediction stencil of its sons (this is the $1$ in the $1+w$).
+\begin{remark}[Consequences of the definition] By the previous definition the parent belongs to the prediction stencil of its children (this is the $1$ in $1+w$).
 Also observe that this definition does not impose to consider linear operators, even if it is the choice for this and many preceding works \cite{harten1994, harten1995, cohen2003, duarte2011,nguessan2019,nguessan2020}. \end{remark}

 In particular, let $\predictionstencildepth \in \mathbb{N}$ and consider for any $\populationletter = 0, \dots, \velocitynumber - 1$, $\levelletter = \minlevel, \dots, \maxlevel - 1$ and $\indexletter = 0, \dots, N_{\levelletter} - 1$